 c) Subject to the limitation in subsection a) above, the maximum change in Energy scheduled from one Settlement Interval to the next is ± 2 MW.

 (3) Ancillary Services.
-Subject to the minimum Energy in subsection 2(b)(v)(A) above and to the maximum change specified in subsection (1) above:
+Subject to the minimum Energy in subsection 2(a)(v)(A) above and to the maximum change specified in subsection (1) above:

 a) the total MW of Non-Spinning Reserve, Regulation Up, Regulation Down, and Responsive Reserves from the Entitlement in one hour must not exceed 15 MW; and